trevortombe/covidgraphs/README.md

 Our 7-day average pace of administering shots: 424,230/day over the past week and 499,499/day the week prior.

-We can use the latest average daily pace to project where vaccination rates are soon headed.
+Canada’s average daily pace is slowing.
+We’re now 22% below our June 30 peak average of 542,779.

 ![](Plots/pace_national.png)